RosebladeMedia/duplicate-dataobject/README.md

-# SilverStripe 4 Duplicate DataObject
+# SilverStripe 5 Duplicate DataObject

-Adds a duplicate button to GridField in the CMS that enables duplicating of dataobjects
+Adds a duplicate button to GridField in the CMS that enables duplicating of dataobjects.

+Forked from [jinjie/duplicate-dataobject](https://github.com/jinjie/duplicate-dataobject) and updated to support SS5.

 ## Installation

-``composer require jinjie/ss4-duplicate-dataobject``
+``composer require roseblade/ss-duplicate-dataobject``

 ## Usage Example